David J. Farber: Honors and community service

-Farber is an AAAS Fellow, IEEE Fellow, ACM Fellow, and recipient of the 1995 SIGCOMM Award for lifelong contributions to computer communications.
-He has served on the board of directors of the Electronic Frontier Foundation, the Electronic Privacy Information Center advisory board, the board of trustees of the Internet Society, and as a member of the Presidential Advisory Committee on High Performance Computing and Communications, Information Technology and Next Generation Internet.
-He runs a large (25,000+ readership) mailing list called Interesting-People.
+Farber was an AAAS Fellow, IEEE Fellow, ACM Fellow, and recipient of the 1995 SIGCOMM Award for lifelong contributions to computer communications.
+He served on the board of directors of the Electronic Frontier Foundation, the Electronic Privacy Information Center advisory board, the board of trustees of the Internet Society, and was a member of the Presidential Advisory Committee on High Performance Computing and Communications, Information Technology and Next Generation Internet.
+He ran a large (25,000+ readership) mailing list called Interesting-People.
 In 2012, in memory of his son, he established the Joseph M. Farber prize at the Stevens Institute of Technology, which recognizes a graduating senior majoring in one of the disciplines of the College of Arts and Letters who displays a keen interest in and concern for civil liberties and their importance in preserving and protecting human rights.

 On August 3, 2013, Farber was inducted into the Pioneers Circle of the Internet Hall of Fame.
 He was elected as the AAAS Fellow by the Council of the American Association for the Advancement of Science in 2018.